-Bo-Kaap is a historic Cape Town neighborhood characterized by brightly painted houses and a unique local culture.
-Formally known as the Malay Quarter, the district is rooted in Malaysian, African, Indian and Sri Lankan culture, largely a result of the descendants of the slaves who were brought over by Dutch imperialists in the 16th and 17th centuries.
+Bo-Kaap is a historic Cape Town neighborhood characterized by brightly painted houses and unique local culture.
+Formally known as the Malay Quarter, the district is rooted in Malaysian, African, Indian, and Sri Lankan culture, largely a result of the descendants of the slaves who were brought over by Dutch imperialists in the 16th and 17th centuries.

 The museum, which dates back to the 1760s, is the oldest house in the area still in its original form.
 The museum exhibits the lifestyle of a prosperous 19th-century Cape Muslim family along with black and white photographs of daily life in the area

 “District Six was named the Sixth Municipal District of Cape Town in 1867.
 It was established as a mixed community of freed slaves, merchants, artisans, labourers and immigrants,

 District Six was a vibrant centre with close links to the city and the port.
 By the beginning of the twentieth century, however, the process of removals and marginalisation had begun.

 The first to be forced out were black South Africans who were displaced from the District in 1901.
 As the more prosperous moved away to the suburbs, the area became a neglected ward of the city.